-National Woodie Wagon Day – a holiday dedicated to a unique invention, a vehicle made of wood.
-And today, the classic station wagon is of sincere interest, and many collectors dream of acquiring it as the pearl of their collection.
+National Woodie Wagon Day is dedicated to a unique vehicle made of wood.
+Today, this classic station wagon is of interest, and many collectors dream of acquiring it as the crown jewel of their collection.
 Among vintage cars, Woody’s van is an absolute favorite.

-In terms of technical characteristics and design, the car is a station wagon, but with one difference – the body is made of wood.
-Initially, such car models were used by resorts for the comfortable movement of guests.
+In terms of technical characteristics, this car is a station wagon, but with one difference – the body is made of wood.
+Initially, such car models were used by resorts to move guests around.
 Quite quickly, the original model became popular in the United States.
-In the wake of such popularity, many car companies began to produce the Woody van.
-The car often appeared on movie screens in Hollywood films.
-Despite the fact that the car was in demand, production was assessed as unprofitable, since it was very expensive and difficult to assemble such a car.
+In the wake of this, many car companies made their own version.
+The car often appeared in Hollywood films.
+Despite the car being in demand, production was deemed unprofitable, since it was very expensive and difficult to assemble.
 To increase production capacity, the Ford company independently grew and processed trees.
-By the middle of the last century, the demand for Woody’s van fell sharply due to expensive maintenance.
+By the 1940s, the demand for it fell sharply due to its expensive maintenance.
 The last car was produced in 1949.

 - In total, approximately 1000 Woody vans were produced, officially production was stopped in 1950.

 - In the second half of the last century, surfers used the Woody station wagon to travel along the coast.

 - The traditional place of Woody vans today is museums, exhibitions, and private collections.

 - In 2010, General Motors presented a wooden model at an exhibition in Paris – a Chevrolet prototype.

 - Some van models are 300 pounds heavier than steel cars.